dangoslen/dangoslen-me-site/content/blog/identity-goals-systems.md

 The idea is that to achieve goals, we have to do the work ahead of time to develop a system or a plan in which to accomplish it.
 If you want to work out more, you need to state which gym, what time, for how long, etc. You should pick some form of workout plan ahead of time.
 If you show up at the gym and have to create an agenda on the spot, you are likely to be disengaged, do a short workout, see no results, and ultimately quit.

+If we want to achieve our goals, we need to develop systems.
+But how do we choose our goals?
+We need to look somewhere else for that.

+We need to start with identity.

 ## Identity

-But even deeper than the need for systems is the need for _identity_.
 When we start with external forces such as systems and goals, we divorce them from our internal motivation.
 We forget the why.
 We come up with goals that, even well-intentioned, can feel arbitrary or forced.

 When we start with identity, however, we flip the whole thing on its head.
 We begin with internal motivation rather than external motivation.
 We start to think about the person we are _becoming_.
 We start to consider the (hard!) questions of "Who am I?"
 "Who do I want to become?"
 "What do I want?"